Computing algebraic degrees of phylogenetic varieties: Computational results

+Both \emph{homotopy continuation} and \emph{monodromy} can be used straightforward to solve the systems \eqref{eq:critEqsED} and \eqref{eq:critEqsgED}.
+However, the computation of the ML degree has an extra difficulty, as the system of critical equations given in \eqref{eq:critEqs} is rational.
+However, it can be converted into a polynomial system by adding new variables as suggested in \cite[Section 3.3]{ASCB2005}.
+In this way, one can also use \emph{homotopy continuation} methods.
+However, for our specific models, solving the corresponding systems became computationally infeasible as the number of leaves and parameters in the model increased.
+This is mostly due to the fact that the number of paths to track increases at a significantly higher rate.
+As a result, most computations did not finish due to time and memory constraints.
+We also use \emph{monodromy} to directly solve the rational system \eqref{eq:critEqs}.

+It is important to emphasize that when computing the MLdegrees, we do not consider varieties after the Fourier coordinates change.
+Instead, we are calculating the MLdegree of the varieties with probability coordinates, which is why these degrees may increase compared to the degree of the original variety.
+Moreover, during the Julia computations, no correlation was observed between the volume of the associated polytope and the ML degrees.

-Finally, we use a method based on interval arithmetic to certify solutions obtained via numerical methods to the polynomial systems above, see \cite{breiding2021certifying}.
+Finally, we use a method based on interval arithmetic to certify solutions of the polynomial systems above obtained via numerical methods, see \cite{breiding2021certifying}.
 The method \texttt{certify} in the package \texttt{HomotopyContinuation.jl} uses interval arithmetic to prove the correctness of an isolated nonsingular solution to a (square) system of polynomial equations.
 Given a numerical approximation of a complex zero, this package computes intervals for the real and imaginary parts of each variable that contain a true solution to the system and certifies whether the proposed numerical solution lies in this interval.
 This process may not be able to certify all true solutions.
 Thus the number of certified numerical solutions to our system of equations is a lower bound for the actual algebraic degrees of the corresponding varieties, see \cite[Section 1.1]{breiding2021certifying}.
-This allows us to turn our numerical computations into rigorous proof of our results in the following subsection.